flowr-analysis/flowr/wiki/Core.md

 During a large analysis, flowR may run into memory or time pressure.
 The _gas_ system provides per-feature resource guards that check the current heap usage and elapsed analysis time.

-Any analysis site queries the level with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/context/flowr-analyzer-gas-context.ts#L277"><code>FlowrAnalyzerGasContext::<b>checkGas</b></code></a>, where `key` is a feature name.
+Any analysis site queries the level with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/context/flowr-analyzer-gas-context.ts#L276"><code>FlowrAnalyzerGasContext::<b>checkGas</b></code></a>, where `key` is a feature name.
 The call is a no-op when gas is disabled for that key and no gas plugins are registered.
 Heap statistics come from the `v8` module (Node.js, Electron, VS Code) or Chromium's `performance.memory` in browsers.
 If neither is available, gas skips the memory check and only the elapsed-time thresholds apply.
-Programmatic configs can supply a custom source via the `heapProvider` of the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L148"><code><span title="Gas configuration embedded in FlowrConfig.gas .
-Each entry in features is a sensitivity factor for a named analysis feature (see GasFeatureKey for the recognised keys): - 0 / absent - disabled for that feature, zero overhead. - 1 - normal sensitivity, thresholds in thresholds apply as-is. - N - N times as sensitive, effectively divides each threshold by N. See the [Gas (Resource Guard)](https://gi...">FlowrGasConfig</span></code></a> (`config.gas.heapProvider`), and gas plugins can override levels entirely.
+Programmatic configs can supply a custom source via the `heapProvider` of the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L110"><code><span title="Gas configuration embedded in FlowrConfig.gas .
+Each entry in features is a sensitivity factor for a named feature (see GasFeatureKey ): 0/absent disables it at zero overhead, 1 is normal sensitivity, N divides each threshold by N.">FlowrGasConfig</span></code></a> (`config.gas.heapProvider`), and gas plugins can override levels entirely.

 | Level                    | Value | Description                         |
 |:-------------------------|------:|:------------------------------------|